solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 [Azure Community Support] Ask questions, get answers, and connect with Microsoft engineers and Azure community experts

-# 09 / Summary
+## 09 / Summary

+TODO

-TODO \# 10 / Business Continuity and Disaster Recovery (BCDR)
+# 10 / Business Continuity and Disaster Recovery (BCDR)

 ## Backup and restore

 As with any mission-critical system, having a backup and restore as well as a disaster recovery (BCDR) strategy is an important part of the overall system design.
-If an unforeseen event occurs, adminitrators should have the ability to restore data to a point in time called the Recovery Point Objective (RPO) and in a reasonable amount of time called the Recovery Time Objective (RTO).
+If an unforeseen event occurs, administrators should have the ability to restore data to a point in time called the Recovery Point Objective (RPO) and in a reasonable amount of time called the Recovery Time Objective (RTO).